.jpg?width=1920&height=1080&scale=LIMIT_MAXSIZE)

 Maths

-n Years 5 and 6, we are teaching for mastery in our maths lessons.
-Through carefully planned teaching and the support of a 'Power Maths' scheme we enable all children to access the maths curriculum at their level and open up opportunities for all children to work within a mastery approach.
+In Years 5 and 6, we are teaching for mastery in our maths lessons.
+Through carefully planned teaching and the support of Oak Academy, which is underpinned by the NCETM, we enable all children to access the maths curriculum at their level and open up opportunities for all children to work within a mastery approach.

 The children also have access to TTrockstars, My Maths and Numbots to support their Maths progression through app and online resources.